solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 <b>Classifier</b>.
 The predicted variable `is_late` is a categorical and not a number.

-So the naive bayesian classifier algorithm will be used to predict `is_late` when predictor variables are know beforehand: `order_day`, `order_size` and `sub_contractor`.
-All variables are expected to be categorical for naive bayes.
+The naive bayesian classifier algorithm will be used to predict `is_late` when predictor variables are know beforehand: `order_day`, `order_size` and `sub_contractor`.
+All variables are expected to be categorical for naive bayes, and that is why it suits to out needs well.

+Naive bayes classifier is quite simple algorithm and gives the same result every time when using the same data.
+It would be possible to explain the logic behind each predictions.
+In some cases, this is a very valuable.

 The `week` column won't be used for prediction and its purpose will be explained at the end of the next chapter.

 ## Training and testing the model
 Without going too deep in the details, you can run something like this in statistical programming language such as `R`: